papamarkou/GeometricMCMC.jl/README.md

     using GeometricMCMC

-The `Distributions` package may be needed mostly for sampling from distributions, so it may be useful to make both packages available:
+The `Distributions` package may be needed, mostly for sampling from distributions, so it may be useful to make both packages available:

     using Distributions, GeometricMCMC